Using error codes to filter audit logs v14

-Advanced Server includes an extension that you can use to exclude log file entries that include a user-specified error code from the Advanced Server log files.
+EDB Postgres Advanced Server includes an extension that you can use to exclude from the EDB Postgres Advanced Server log files entries that include a user-specified error code.
 To filter audit log entries, you must first enable the extension by modifying the

-postgresql.conf file, adding the following value to the values specified in the
+postgresql.conf file.
+Add the following value to those specified in the

 Then, use the

-edb_filter_log.errcodes parameter to specify any error codes you wish to omit from the log files:
+edb_filter_log.errcodes parameter to specify any error codes you want to omit from the log files:

-error_code specifies one or more error codes that you wish to omit from the log file.
+error_code specifies one or more error codes that you want to omit from the log file.
 Provide multiple error codes in a comma-delimited list.

 For example, if